astutus/olimp.run/src/content/post/ai-my-roadmap-my-path-my-thoughts-77-days-later.md

 I started with the **big picture**: what intelligence means, how AI is divided into fields like ML, CV, NLP, knowledge representation, and generative AI.
 I learned to classify AI by capability levels — from narrow AI to AGI and ASI — and saw that the dividing line is adaptability across tasks.
 This gave me the taxonomy I needed to not get lost.

 Then I moved into **Machine Learning fundamentals**.
 I understood that ML is about training mathematical functions on data instead of hand-coding rules, and that the model is just the trained function with parameters (weights, biases).
 I mapped out the main paradigms: supervised, unsupervised, and reinforcement learning.
-Supervised meant classification and regression.
-Unsupervised meant clustering and PCA.
-RL meant agents, actions, rewards, policies, and trial-and-error learning.
+I internalized ML paradigms in my own words: supervised learning was about mapping inputs to known labels (regression, classification).
+Unsupervised felt like finding hidden structures (clustering, PCA).
+Reinforcement learning, for me, became the story of agents learning by trial and error — actions, rewards, and policies slowly shaping behavior.
 Already here I saw a core principle: it’s the data quality, not the algorithm, that dominates outcomes.

 Next came **traditional algorithms**: linear regression, logistic regression, decision trees, k-NN, SVMs.
 I drilled into their internals: loss functions, splitting, regression to the mean.
 That made me comfortable reading models as functions, not black boxes.